jcurl/RJCP.DLL.SerialPortStream/BUILD.md

 ## 2.0 Linux

+Building on Linux should be done with the Microsoft `dotnet` commands.
+Development should be done with VSCode.
+References to the MONO IDE have been removed.

 ### 2.1 .NET Core Installation

 The instructions here were written and tested for Ubuntu 20.04.
 See Microsoft